silky/chrisdone-homepage/posts/haskell-diff.markdown

 ## The typed diff

 Okay, you're still reading so you're pretty easily nerd sniped.
 Let's continue with the ideas.
-Another type off difference between two sources is the types of expressions in there.
+Another type of difference between two sources is the types of expressions in there.
 Consider:

 ``` haskell